 HAZARD CAUSE SAFEGUARDS Fire Solvent and coatings can be highly flammable or combustible especially when sprayed.
 Adequate exhaust must be provided to keep air free of accumulations of flammable vapors.
 Smoking must never be allowed in the spray area.
 Fire extinguishing equipment must be present in the spray area.
 Solvent Spray During use and while cleaning and flushing, solvents can be forcefully expelled from fluid and air passages.
 Some solvents can cause eye injury.
 Wear eye protection.
 Inhaling Toxic Substances Certain materials may be harmful if inhaled, or if there is contact with the skin.
-Follow the requirements of the Safety Data Sheet supplied by your coating material manufacturer.
+Follow the requirements of the Material Safety Data Sheet supplied by your coating material manufacturer.
 Adequate exhaust must be provided to keep the air free of accumulations of toxic materials.
 Use a mask or respirator whenever there is a chance of inhaling sprayed materials.
 The mask must be compatible with the material being sprayed and its concentration.
-Equipment must be as pre- scribed by an industrial hygienist or safety expert, and be NIOSH approved.
+Equipment must be as prescribed by an industrial hygienist or safety expert, and be NIOSH approved.
 Explosion Hazard - Incompatible Materials Halogenated hydrocarbon solvents - for example; methylene chloride and 1,1,1, - Trichloroethane are not chemically compatible with the aluminum that might be used in many system components.
 The chemical reaction caused by these solvents reacting with aluminum can become violent and lead to an equipment explosion.
 Due to the aluminum passageways in these guns, they must not be used with these solvents.
 Aluminum is also widely used in other spray application equipment - such as material pumps, regulators, valves and cups.
 Check all equipment items before use and make sure they can also be used safely with these solvents.
-Read the labe or data sheet for the material you intend to spray.
+Read the label or data sheet for the material you intend to spray.
 If in doubt as to whether or not a coating or cleaning material is compatible, contact your material supplier.
 General Safety Improper operation or maintenance of equipment.
 Operators should be given adequate training in the safe use and maintenance of the equipment (in accordance with the requirements of NFPA-33, Chapter 15).
 Users must comply with all local and national codes of practice and insurance company requirements governing ventilation, fire precautions, operation, maintenance, and housekeeping.
 These are OSHA Sections 1910.94 and 1910.107 and NFPA-33.
 Cumulative Trauma Disorders ("CTD's") CTD's, or musculoskeletal disorders, involve damage to the hands, wrists, elbows, shoulders, neck, and back.
 Carpal tunnel syndrome and tendinitis (such as tennis elbow or rotator cuff syndrome) are examples of CTD's.
 Use of hand tools may cause cumulative trauma disorders ("CTD's").
 CTD's, when using hand tools, tend to affect the upper extremities.
 Factors which may increase the risk of developing a CTD include: 1.
 High frequency of the activity.
 2. Excessive force, such as gripping, pinching, or pressing with the hands and fingers.
 3. Extreme or awkward finger, wrist, or arm positions.
 4. Excessive duration of the activity.
 5. Tool vibration.
+6. Repeated pressure on a body part.
+7. Working in cold temperatures.
+CTD's can also be caused by such activities as sewing, golf, tennis, and bowling, to name a few.
 Pain, tingling, or numbness in the shoulder, forearm, wrist, hands, or fingers, especially during the night, may be early symptoms of a CTD.
 Do not ignore them.
 Should you experience any such symptoms, see a physician immediately.
 Other early symptoms may include vague discomfort in the hand, loss of manual dexterity, and nonspecific pain in the arm.
-Ignoring ear symptoms and continued repetitive use of the arm, wrist, and hand can lead to serious disability.
-Risk is reduced by avoiding lessening factors 1-7.
-Repeated pressure on a body part.
-Working in cold temperatures.
-CTD's can also be caused by such activities as sewing, golf, tennis, and bowling, to name a few.
-655 WARNING: This product contains chemicals known to the State of California to cause cancer and birth defects or other reproductive harm.
+Ignoring early symptoms and continued repetitive use of the arm, wrist, and hand can lead to serious disability.
+Risk is reduced by avoiding or lessening factors 1-7.